‘Objects for an Ideal Home’

 Object #1 from the 'Objects for an Ideal Home' series by Copenhagen photographer Kasper Bergholt.

-‘Objects for an Ideal Home’ was produced and released by the Danish musician Opiate (Thomas Knak) on record label April Records.
-In 2009 a 20th year anniversary edition was released by ‘Bit-Phalanx Music’ in a remastered version.
+‘Objects for an Ideal Home’ was produced and released by the Danish musician Opiate (Thomas Knak) on the record label April Records.
+In 2009, a 20th anniversary edition was released by ‘Bit-Phalanx Music’ in a remastered version.

-‘Objects for an Ideal Home’, and its Ikea-esque title, came to mind yesterday when photographing parts of Jeremy Deller’s exhibition at Kunsthal Charlottenborg (his first solo exhibition in the Scandinavian countries).
+‘Objects for an Ideal Home’ and its Ikea-esque title came to mind yesterday when photographing parts of Jeremy Deller’s exhibition at Kunsthal Charlottenborg (his first solo exhibition in Scandinavia).

 “I’m not a painter.
 I don’t draw, I don’t paint, I don’t do sculptures.
-But I do more or less everything else” — Jeremy Deller in a 2023 interview with Nanna Rebekka for Louisiana Museum of Modern Art.
+But I do more or less everything else.” — Jeremy Deller in a 2023 interview with Nanna Rebekka for the Louisiana Museum of Modern Art.

 Serpentine South Gallery, Kensington Gardens

 “Attention all DJs.
 45 mins before closing time, please play slow jam, revival, old skool soul to calm the crowd.
 This is an important notice.
-This is also mandatory”, Jeremy Deller, ‘Warning Graphic Content’ poster, Kunsthal Charlottenborg, July 2023.
+This is also mandatory.” — Jeremy Deller, ‘Warning Graphic Content’ poster, Kunsthal Charlottenborg, July 202

 Taku Hyodo Tube Amplifier | Object #10